-Sources: BP 2010; Scheglov 2009; Grinin, Korotayev and Tsirel 2011: 77.
+Sources: BP 2010; Scheglov 2009; Grinin, Korotayev, and Tsirel 2011: 77.

-The deflationary and depressive tendencies increase on the downswing phases (see Grinin and Korotayev 2012, 2014; Grinin 2012a, 2013; Korotayev and Grinin 2012, 2014 for details about K-waves, their phases, and periodization).
-The deflationary factors persist even during the periods of recession and depression (they can only be mitigated).
-In the previous period between the 1990s and 2000s the additional emission of dollar and the deficit of balance of payment played the role of California's gold (in the period from 1850 to the 1860s) and increased the inflation in some places and sectors while blowing 'bubbles'.
+The deflationary and depressive tendencies increase at the downswing phases (see Grinin and Korotayev 2012, 2014; Grinin 2012a, 2013; Korotayev and Grinin 2012, 2014 for details about K-waves, their phases, and periodization).
+Deflationary factors persist even during the periods of recession and depression (they can only be mitigated).
+In the previous period between the 1990s and 2000s the additional emission of dollars and the deficit of balance of payment played the role of California's gold (in the period from 1850 to the 1860s) and increased the inflation in some places and sectors while blowing 'bubbles'.

 Secondly, inflation is multi-faceted.
 In particular, one should distinguish cost inflation and demand inflation.
 The cost inflation can have severe consequences especially under non-competitive conditions.
 The stagflation of the 1970s was connected with cost inflation but not with demand inflation.
 There was no alternative to oil then.
 13 However, globalization has undermined some opportunities for the cost inflation even in the services sector since the rapid means of communication made it possible to outsource the most expensive services.
 The demand inflation mainly depends on the growing demand.
 However, there is no such growth in the developed countries.
+Thus, the absence of deflation during the B-phase of the 4th K-wave looks now as an exceptional phenomenon.